-Among all the night markets we visited in Taiwan, this one felt the most authentic.
+Among all the Taiwanese night markets we visited, Zhongxiao Road night market felt the most authentic.
 There weren’t as many trendy food stalls and it appeared to be visited mostly by locals.
-However, it was one of my least favorites.
+However, it was one of my least favorite night markets.

 Things to try: Lu wei

 Cons: Along a busy street with heavy car traffic, stressful, not as much variety

 This night market stretches along Zhongxiao Road from Taichung Road to Guoguang Road.
 We only walked the length of about 2-3 blocks but many of the stalls we saw were lu wei stalls.

 Lu wei is a distant cousin of hot pot and consists of many different types of braised food like vegetables, sausages, mushrooms, and noodles.

 After you pick out everything you want, they serve it to you in a plastic bag with a bamboo skewer.
 It isn’t the easiest dish to eat while standing so we sat at a nearby convenience store and enjoyed it with beer.